cmdcolin/dotfiles/README.md

 - tmux
 - zsh
-- neovim w/ lazyvim
+- neovim

-## Install
+## Neovim config

-For nvim, cp init.lua to ~/.config/nvim/init.lua

-For other stuff e.g. zsh, cp the .zshrc to ~/.zshrc and so on
+It is a fork of kickstart.nvim maintained here  https://github.com/cmdcolin/mysetup.nvim

 ## Details about my setup